M.Sc., M.Cl.Sc., S-LP(C), CCC-SLP, Reg. CASLPO

 Jennifer Wilson is a registered Speech-Language Pathologist with the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO).
 She has her national certification with the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA).
 She is a member of the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
 Jennifer is a member of the American Speech and Hearing Association (ASHA).

 Jennifer received her Master of Clinical Science in Speech-Language Pathology from the University of Western Ontario in 2003.
-Jennifer has 14 years of clinical experience providing services to children and adults with communication needs.
-She is a clinical supervisor for Speech-Language Pathology Masters’ students from the University of Toronto and the University of Western Ontario.
+Jennifer has 17 years of clinical experience providing services to children and adults with communication needs.
+She is a clinical supervisor for Speech-Language Pathology Masters’ students from the University of Toronto and the University of Western Ontario as well as a supervisor for Communicative Disorders Assistant Students from Georgian College.

-Jennifer has extensive experience working with children with complex needs including Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy and Global Developmental Delay.
+Jennifer has extensive experience working with children with complex needs including Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, Global Developmental Delay and Fetal Alcohol Spectrum Disorder.
 Jennifer has a special interest in motor speech disorders, social communication, and augmentative and alternative communication.
-Other areas of practice include pre-school and school-age language and literacy, articulation, and feeding and swallowing disorders.
+Other areas of practice include pre-school and school-age language and literacy, articulation, as well as feeding and swallowing disorders.

 Jennifer enjoys providing assessment and therapy services to families, as well as collaborating with teachers, rehabilitation professionals, and other community care providers.